ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 The standard POSIX function `int fileno(FILE *stream)` may be available to map from `FILE` to file descriptor, depending on the toolchain and C library in use - it is not usable in fully portable Mbed OS code.

-Given those limitations on mapping, if code needs to access the lower levels, use a lower-level open call, so the lower-level handle is known.
-Then, that is bound to the higher level.
+As it is not possible to map from higher levels to lower levels, if code needs to access the lower levels, use a lower-level open call, so the lower-level handle is known.
+Then, bind that to the higher level..

 The POSIX file descriptors for the console are available as `STDIN_FILENO`, `STDOUT_FILENO` and `STDERR_FILENO`, permitting operations such as `fsync(STDERR_FILENO)`, which would for example drain `UARTSerial`s output buffer.